CarlosBergillos/LocationHistoryFormat/docs/index.md

 # Location History Format

-Unofficial and collaborative format definition and documentation for Google Location History files.
+Collaborative format definition and documentation for Google Location History files.

 ![Example of Location History data on a map.](./static/images/hero.png)